 If you live within Northeast's boundary, please apply by filling out the In Boundary Survey

 Transportation is provided for out-of-boundary students admitted to the Magnet Programs if the family resides North of Sunrise Boulevard.
 Transportation for in-boundary students is provided if families reside greater than 2 miles from school.
 Magnet activity buses are also available to out-of-boundary magnet students at 5:00 P.M.

 IMPORTANT DATES Regarding School Choice

-- August 5, 2019 Applicants that submii.
+- August 5, 2019 Applicants that submitted applications by July 8 will be notifled.
 All applicants not previously selected will be considered.
-This is the last selection before school begins.

 - August 14, 2019 School Starts!

 Call with questions or to schedule a meeting.
 754-322-1550 or 754-322-1618. #GOCANES!